AndreiOchangco/Omacha-Shop_E-Commerce_Website/README.md

 ## 🌟 Project Overview

-Omacha Shop is designed to provide a seamless and enjoyable online shopping experience for individuals of all ages.
+<p align="justify">Omacha Shop is designed to provide a seamless and enjoyable online shopping experience for individuals of all ages.
 Whether you're searching for toys, gifts, or collectibles, the platform offers a diverse and carefully curated collection to meet your needs.
 With features like intuitive browsing, detailed product descriptions, and secure (simulated) payment options, Omacha ensures a user-friendly experience for everyone.
 Additionally, the platform includes tools for order tracking and customer engagement, making it a trusted destination for families, hobbyists, and collectors.
-For businesses, the robust administration system streamlines operations, enabling efficient management of products, orders, and customer interactions.
+For businesses, the robust administration system streamlines operations, enabling efficient management of products, orders, and customer interactions.</p>

 **Live Demo (GitHub Pages - Frontend UI Only):**
 *   Customer View: [https://tranhuudat2004.github.io/Omacha-Shop-Demo/](https://tranhuudat2004.github.io/Omacha-Shop-Demo/)
-*   Admin View (UI Only): [https://tranhuudat2004.github.io/Omacha-Shop-Demo/Admin/public/index.html](https://tranhuudat2004.github.io/Omacha-Shop-Demo/Admin/public/index.html)
+*   Admin View (UI Only): [https://tranhuudat2004.github.io/Omacha-Shop-Demo/Admin/public/index.html](https://tranhuudat2004.github.io/Omacha-Shop-Demo/Admin/public/index.html)</br>
 *(Note: The live demos are frontend-only and do not include backend functionality like database interactions, user authentication, or order processing.
 For full functionality, please set up the project locally as described below.)*

 ## ✨ Key Features